 A Chapter 7 bankruptcy will allow you to discharge or eliminate most of your debt.
 However, some types of debt, including student loans, most tax obligations, and child support and alimony, may not be discharged as part of bankruptcy proceedings.
 There are also certain disadvantages to Chapter 7 bankruptcy filings.
 In order to file for Chapter 7, you must demonstrate that you cannot pay off your debts.
 Most of your property and assets, including homes and vehicles, will then be sold off in order to pay your creditors.

 During these proceedings, you will still retain your right to your public benefits and pensions.
-However, the bankruptcy trustee has a right to confiscate most of your personal property.
+However, the bankruptcy trustee has the right to confiscate most of your personal property.

 The entire Chapter 7 bankruptcy process takes about 3 or 4 months to complete.